birgersp/dcs-gws/README.md

-# Autonomous Ground Force Tasking
+# Ground Warfare Script
-Utility script for DCS World mission making ([download](https://github.com/birgersp/dcs-autogft/releases/latest/)).
+Utility script for DCS World mission making ([download](https://github.com/birgersp/dcs-gws/releases/latest/)).

 ## Project goal
 This project aims to enable DCS World mission makers to easily set up dynamic battle scenarios by using zones.
 AI units of a task force will automatically move to capture target zones, advance through captured zones and be reinforced when taking casualties.